Bylaw amendment, repeal and conversion requirements

 Where substantive amendments are required (for example, a large increase in the requisition amount or an expansion of the scope of the service), the regional district may choose to amend the bylaw in accordance with the requirements applicable to the adoption of the bylaw.

 The minister responsible for local government also has the ability to require a regional district to amend or repeal a bylaw in accordance with the requirements applicable to the adoption of the bylaw, or, order that the bylaw receive approval of the electors prior to adoption.
-This power is usually only exercised if the minster considers the change to have a significant impact on the electorate.
+This power is usually only exercised if the minister considers the change to have a significant impact on the electorate.

 Special provisions for changing service withdrawal conditions